cinnData/PythonBootcamp/[PY-06] Introduction to Pandas.md

 *Note*.
 You can extract a subframe with a single column.
 Beware that this is not the same as a series. `df1['v2']`is a series with shape `(5,)`, and `df1[['v2']]` is a data frame with shape `(5,1)`.

 In practical data analysis, rows are typically filtered by expressions.
-Boolean masks can be created with the columns of a data frame just as if they were 1D arrays.
+A Boolean mask can be created with an expression involving columns of a data frame just as for NumPy arrays.
 A simple example follows.

 ```
 In [18]: df1[df1['v1'] > 2]